 Notable exclusives to watch for:

-- Collaboration items with Japanese artists
+- Collaboration items with Japanese artists and designers

 - Pokémon Center Tokyo/Osaka regional exclusives